 Oral Medications to Manage Post-Surgery Pain

-Non-opioid painkillers contain active ingredients like aspirin, acetaminophen, or a non-steroidal anti-inflammatory (NSAID).
+Non-opioid pain relievers contain active ingredients like aspirin, acetaminophen, or a non-steroidal anti-inflammatory (NSAID).
 They include medications like Advil, Tylenol, naproxen, and ibuprofen, along with others.
 Many of these drugs are available over the counter without a prescription, although heavier doses of some NSAID treatments require a prescription.
 While generally considered safe, each of these medications carry their own specific sets of risks.

-There are a wide range of treatment options after surgery – and they aren’t limited to oral painkillers.
+There are a wide range of treatment options after surgery – and they aren’t limited to oral pain medications.
 They also include everything from anesthetics to complementary medicine and even alternative medicine options.
 Learn more about different pain management options before you create your plan.
 By varying the types of pain medicines used, your doctor can avoid exposing you to very high doses of any one medication, which can help reduce your chances of experiencing side effects.

 Ways to Reduce Opioid Risk